US support for Ukraine hit by rising petrol prices

 While support for Ukraine remains high overall in the United States eight months into the war, Americans’ wallets are feeling the pinch of rising fuel and gas prices following heavy sanctions against Russia, Statista said in a note on October 25.

-This is impacting how some people feel about the US’ role in the conflict, as highlighted by a recent poll carried out by Ipsos and Reuters.
-It found that while as of early March nearly two thirds of adults believed that paying more for energy was worth it in order to defend another democratic country, the figure had fallen to around half of respondents by the beginning of this month.
+This is having an impact on how some people feel about the US’ role in the conflict, as highlighted by a recent poll carried out by Ipsos and Reuters.
+It found that while as of early March nearly two-thirds of adults believed that paying more for energy was worth it in order to defend another democratic country, the figure had fallen to around half of respondents by the beginning of this month.

 As our chart shows, this balance between the importance of democratic values and the squeeze of personal financial costs has been constantly shifting since the war began.